Teffont Evias: Manor house

 the best humbug I ever saw: its appearance outside, with its lawn and flower-garden and little lake, overgrown as the house was, with ivy, roses, and jessamine, up to the very chimney-tops, was very pretty; but everything had been sacrificed to external appearance.
 There was only one bed-room that was comfortable; the dining-room opened into the conservatory; and the drawing-room was so situated that you had to stand on a chair to look out of the window.
 The dining room ought to have been the drawing-room, but it could not be made into one, on account of the situation of the kitchen.
 It was a curious house: my study or morning-room was on the lawn, the window opening to the ground; I had to ascend a considerable staircase to the dining-room, though that also opened on the lawn; there was then a tower, up which you went by a very steep ascent of stone steps, and when at the top of the tower you stepped out upon the ground again.
 The fact was, the house was let into the side of a hill, and you stepped from the roof itself beneath the trees of a fir-plantation.

 He also reported that the rest of the village at the time had "no place fit to put a decently-nurtured dog in".

 To the east of the manor house a former lodge from early in the 19th century is in rubble stone under a thatched roof.

-There are several workers' cottages in vernacular styles, some with carved dates in the 1600s.
-The house known as Bridges, built in the 18th century and extended and altered in 1842, was the rectory until 1939.
-William and Emily Fane de Salis paid for the building of a small school in the 1860s (closed in 1876 after Teffont Magna school opened) and opposite it, in 1883, a pair of almshouses that now form Acacia Cottage.